Harmelodic/website/CONTRIBUTING.md

 ## Deploy as GitHub Pages

 In `Settings > Pages`, this repo has been configured to deploy the `gh-pages` branch, using the `/` (root) directory.

+The custom domain `harmelodic.com` has been configured to be used for this project.